-- Number of burners: Four
+- Number of burners: 4

-- Cooking space: 725 square inches (direct and indirect)
+- Cooking space: 725 square inches

 - BTUs: 40,000

-With a compact size and ability to fold, Weber’s Q2200 gas grill is ideal for tailgating, camping trips, and other excursions.
+With a compact size and the ability to fold, Weber’s Q2200 gas grill is ideal for tailgating, camping trips, and other excursions.
 It boasts 280 square inches of cooking area, which is fairly large for a portable grill.
 Side tables fold out on either side, adding prep space.

 Its single stainless steel burner puts out 12,000 BTUs, which is plenty of heat for the size of the cooking area.
 An electronic ignition makes the grill easy to start, while a large knob provides flame control.
-With a rugged cast aluminum lid and stainless steel burners, the Q2200 is one of the more durable portable gas grills on the market.
+With a rugged cast-aluminum lid and stainless steel burners, the Q2200 is one of the more durable portable gas grills on the market.
 The grill can run off standard 20-pound propane tanks or smaller 1-pound cylinders.

-- Number of burners: One
+- Number of burners: 1